10 best graphic design project management software tools for creative teams in 2026

 7. Asana

-Asana is a powerful design project management software offering a range of features to help teams streamline their work and collaborate effectively, including customizable workflows, gantt charts, time tracking, and file sharing.
+Asana is powerful design project management software that offers a range of features to help teams streamline their work and collaborate effectively, including customizable workflows, Gantt charts, time tracking, and file sharing.

 Its proofing and approval feature allows for efficient review and feedback on design work.
-At the same time, its integrations with other creative software like Adobe Creative Cloud enable seamless file sharing and version control.
+At the same time, its integrations with other creative software, such as Adobe Creative Cloud, enable seamless file sharing and version control.

 Pros